We report below the technical response of Dr. Loretta Bolgan to the criticism published by Dr. Bucci on Corvelva analyzes.

 "The human DNA detected would be of high molecular weight and the coverage of the human genome would be total, so that the entire genome of human fetal cells and not portions of it would be present in the vaccine lots examined.

-"In the Priorix Tetra vaccine the human genomic DNA is of high molecular weight (> 10.000bp) and the total coverage in sequence of the entire human reference genome (HG-19) shows that it is the entire genome of the fetal cells used for the culture of vaccine viruses to be present and not just portions of it. "
+"In the Priorix Tetra vaccine the human genomic DNA is high molecular weight (> 10.000bp) and the total sequential coverage of the entire reference human genome (HG-19) shows that it is the entire genome of the fetal cells used to the vaccine virus culture to be present and not just portions of it. "